Buddy Boeheim gets dad back to Sweet 16 as Syracuse tops WVU

 - Oops!Something went wrong.Please try again later.

+“I mean, he’s just been playing great,” Jim said.
+“He’s been putting the ball on the floor and getting his own shot.
+Teammates have been looking for him.

+“He had some really good looks today.
+He was 6 for 13 (on 3-pointers).
+I’m surprised he wasn’t 10 for 13, really, the way he’s been shooting it.
+And I know he was disappointed in himself at halftime, but he showed kind of what he’s made of.”

-Jim Boeheim's Orange got the better of another legend, Bob Huggins, in the second March Madness meeting between coaches with at least 900 Division I victories.
+The Orange moved on at the expense of another coaching legend, Bob Huggins, in the second March Madness meeting between coaches with at least 900 Division I victories.
 Huggins won No. 900 when West Virginia beat Morehead State in the first round on Friday.
-Boeheim got his 982nd at Huggins' expense.
+Boeheim got his 982nd at Huggins’ expense.

-Syracuse (18-9) advanced to face second-seeded Houston or 10th-seeded Rutgers in a Midwest Regional semifinal.

 Sean McNeil scored 23 points to lead the Mountaineers (19-10), who last made the Sweet 16 in 2018.
 That was the fifth time West Virginia got that far under Huggins, who also made the regional semis four times with Cincinnati.